digitalaidseattle/plymouth-housing/docs/designs/transaction-design.md

     @quantity INT
 AS
 BEGIN
-    -- Insert a new record into the TransactionHistory table INSERT INTO TransactionHistory (
+    -- Insert a new record into the Transactions table INSERT INTO Transactions (
         user_id,
         transaction_id,
         item_id,